 To manage the suggested destinations with only one week in Morocco, you should either get a rental car or a private driver as there are no good public transport options to all of these places.

 This northern Morocco itinerary starts in Meknes and ends in Al Hoceima.
-Feel free to use parts of the itinerary and stay longer or shorter in any destination.
+Feel free to use parts of the itinerary and stay longer or shorter at any destination.

 If you start or end your trip in Marrakesh, find the best riads here.